Communication Using Email

 2. What is an Email?

-2. Ask students to write down the first word that comes to mind when thinking of the word ‘Email’.
+What is the first thing that comes to mind when you think of the word ‘email’?

 Discuss various methods we use to share information.
 Encourage the children to share their ideas.